-EDMUND William (Toby) Dawes, a well-known Tweed district farmer and former Tweed shire councillor who died last week aged 90, was regarded by Tweed Mayor Max Boyd as one of the finest councillors he had ever worked with
+EDMUND William (Toby) Dawes, a well-known Tweed district farmer and former Tweed shire councillor who died last week aged 90, was regarded by Tweed Mayor Max Boyd as one of the finest councillors he had ever worked with.

-Cr Boyd yesterday praised Mr Dawes, whose funeral was held on Monday at Murwillumbah's Sacred Heart Church, as an honest man, a big thinker and a "tire-less worker for the community with great integrity and reliability
+Cr Boyd yesterday praised Mr Dawes, whose funeral was held on Monday at Murwillumbah's Sacred Heart Church, as an honest man, a big thinker and a "tire-less worker for the community with great integrity and reliabilwas a member of that family.